top of page

 How might we design a habitat that supports astronauts' well-being, while also reducing the transportation cost associated with space missions?

 During ideation, we mapped challenges around astronaut well-being and space constraints.
-"Craft Eating" emerged as the most impactful concept, balancing astronaut experience with mission efficiency.
+"Craft Eating" emerged as a concept that effectively enhances astronauts' wellbeing, while addressing also the business problem of shipping costly resources into the space.

 Developing Circular Innovation